ComcastSamples/pwa-starter-kit/configuring-and-personalizing.md

 window.customElements.define('my-view4', MyView4);
 ```

+Feel free to make that content a little more interesting.

 (🔎This page extends `PageViewElement` rather than `LitElement` as an optimization; for more details on that, check out the [conditional rendering]({{site.baseurl}}/configuring-and-personalizing#conditionally-rendering-views) section).

 ### Adding the page to the application
 Great!
 Now we that we have our new element, we need to add it to the application!

-First, add it to each of the list of nav links.
+First, add it to each of the list of nav links [in my-app.js](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L190-L194).
 In the toolbar (the wide-screen view) add:
 ```html
 <nav class="toolbar-list">
   ...